inertia7/timeSeries_sp500_R/README.md

 - Seasonal Plot: The name speaks for itself but this plot is a great way to check for seasonal components which is something common when dealing with yearly, quarterly and monthly data.

-These plots will help us in our Box-Jenkins Model estimation, but the most important plots that will help with model estimation are the Autocorrelation and Partial Autocorrelation Plots.
+These plots will help us in our Box-Jenkins Model estimation, as well as doing transformations such as differencing and taking the log of our time series objects to take into consideration non-stationarity and heteroskedasticity respectively.

 ### Autocorrelation and Partial Autocorrelation Plots
-These plots play a crucial role in time series analysis, because we can estimate our
+These plots play a crucial role in time series analysis, because we can estimate our ARIMA model based on the behaviour of these plots or justify the need to do an appropriate transformation.